-The ARIAD management team is the right mix of talent, expertise and experience to lead our company as we work to transform the lives of cancer patients with breakthrough medicines.
-In addition to people with proven scientific and medical backgrounds, our team includes seasoned individuals who know how to build and run a commercial business.
+The ARIAD management team is the right mix of talent, expertise and experience to lead our company as we work to become the leader in the discovery, development and commercialization of precision therapies for patients with rare cancers.

 Daniel M. Bollag, Ph.D. has served as our Senior Vice President of Regulatory Affairs and Quality since January 2009.
 He previously served as Vice President, Regulatory Affairs, for Genzyme Corporation from 2006 to 2008.

 From 2002 to 2006, Dr. Bollag held multiple positions at Sanofi-Aventis Pharmaceuticals, including Associate Vice President, Global Regulatory Domain Head, Associate Vice President, Global Regulatory Therapeutic Area Head, and Director, U.S. Regulatory Liaison.
 Dr. Bollag also served as Director, Project Planning and Management at the Bristol-Myers Squibb Pharmaceutical Research Institute from 2000 to 2002.
 Earlier in his career, from 1991-2000, he held positions at Merck Research Laboratories including Senior Project Manager, Project Planning and Management, Project Manager, and Senior Research Biochemist, Pharmacology.